ISDS309/OMG-/README.md

             // Display comparison this year to last year bIsThisYearGreater = iThisYear > iLastYear;
             WriteLine("\nIts {0} that this year's competition is larger than last year", bIsThisYearGreater);

+            // now what do we want to do???

         }
     }
 }